metayeti/YABS.js/README.md

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and runs the build process.
 If the build is successful, you should see a "Build finished!" message at the end of the output.

-Please note that this is a relatively simplistic, content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript)).
+This is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript)).
 This build system does not understand modules, `import`, `export` and `require` statements.
 What it does is roughly the following:

 1. Clones the hierarchy of non-source files, updating with newer files (skipping files that didn't change since the last build), into the output directory (typically "build/" or "release/" or equivalent) as specified by the build instructions file.